Measures of net effects in signed social and ecological networks: Net effects in social networks

-In this section, we review some of the previous attempts at defining a measure of centrality or of net effects for signed networks that have appeared in social network analysis.
+In this section, we review some of the proposals of centrality or net effects measures for signed networks that have previously appeared in the social networks literature.
+We then embed these measures within our framework and test them against our measures of net effects in a standard example.

-The first attempt is the status score of \cite{bonacich2004}, based on classical eigenvector centrality.
-As noted in \cite{everett2014}, this definition is problematic, as a matrix with positive and negative entries does not need to have a dominant eigenvalue.
-Like in the subsequent papers, these works illustrate their analysis with data from Sampson's well-known study of relationships of monks in a monastery \cite{sampson1968}, a key example for signed network analysis, much like Zachary’s karate club network for community detection \cite{girvan2002community}.
-We remark, for future reference, that there were four monks ---Basil, Elias, Simplicius, and Gregory--- who were expelled from the monastery.
+Works like \cite{everett2014}, \cite{liu2020} or \cite{bonacich2004} illustrate their analyses with data from Sampson's well-known study of monk relationships in a monastery \cite{sampson1968}, a key example for signed social networks, much like Zachary's karate club for community detection \cite{girvan2002}.
+Based on the monks' relationships, our task is to find a measure that predicts the four monks who were expelled ---Basil, Elias, Simplicius, and Gregory.

+The first proposed measure is the status score introduced in~\cite{bonacich2004}, based on classical eigenvector centrality.
+As already noted in~\cite{everett2014}, this definition turns out to be problematic, since a matrix with positive and negative entries does not need to have a dominant eigenvalue.